elbassel/krakend-play-ground/README.md

 ## API Endpoints

 - **GET http://localhost:8080/__health**: This endpoint checks the health of the API Gateway.
-- **GET http://localhost:8080/api/tokens**: This endpoint generates a JWT token.
+- **POST http://localhost:8080/api/tokens**: This endpoint generates a JWT token.
 - The following endpoints require a JWT token in the `Authorization` header as `Bearer <token>`:
   - **GET http://localhost:8080/api/profile**: This endpoint retrieves the user profile.
   - **GET http://localhost:8080/products**: This endpoint retrieves the products.